Adopt An Animal

 Questions for Adoptive Families / Things for Rescuer to Consider Before Adopting Out Their Rescue

 Note to all parties – Defensa helps with Vet services and Marketing for Adoption but Defensa never takes responsibility for dogs or cats beyond Vet services and marketing for adoption.
-The dog and cat adoption process is between rescuer/foster and adopter – not Defensa.
-Should you encounter any problems reaching the rescuer/foster please let us know at email@example.com – we are here to help..
-Defensa does not require adoption fees.
+The dog and cat adoption process is between rescuer/foster and adopter – not Defensa because we believe the person who rescued and is caring daily for an animal knows best on where that animal should go.
+That said, should you encounter any problems reaching the rescuer/foster please let us know at email@example.com – we are here to help.
+Defensa does not require adoption fees for cats or dogs.
 Donations are always welcome & always needed.
 A rescuer may certainly ask for money to compensate their costs in rescuing an animal and/or if they feel money gives the adoption more value.
 Defensa does ask for adoption fees for horses on a case-by-case basis.
-Because horses have more financial worth we do not want someone adopting a high valued horse just because it is ‘FREE’.
+Because horses have great financial worth we do not want someone adopting a high valued horse just because it is ‘FREE’.

 - What is the exact location the animal will live at – City, State, Zip – and type of home (apt? owned home? rented home? etc)

-- Does the dog or cat need to fly unaccompanied to you?
-If yes, How much can you contribute towards the flight, costs range between $120 and $350 normally and on United Airlines.
+- Does the animal need to fly unaccompanied to you?
 For details on traveling please read in full our page DefensaRincon.org/Travel.

-- Does the horse need to fly to you?
-If yes, Travel costs are $3850 and deposit of $500 – is that in your budget?
+- Horse travel costs off the island are $4000 – is that in your budget?
 Fees cover Bloodwork(good for just 30 days)/fedex , Health certificate/USDA 10-4, 7 day quarantine with 3 day pre-stay at Hacienda Siesta Alegre in San Juan prior to flight from SJU/San Juan Puerto Ric to MIA/Miami Florida where you must arrange and pay for your own travel from MIA Miami FL 33142

 - Are you committed to finding this horse, dog or cat another quality (non-shelter) home should for whatever reason he/she not be the animal for you?
 Note: Our adoption marketing software allows us to simply change a zip code and have your animal marketed for adoption in your local area.